apache/openwhisk-deploy-kube/docs/k8s-aws.md

 ## Hints and Tips

 ## Limitations

-Without additional configuration to enable persistent volumes, EKS is only appropriate for development and testing purposes.
-It is not recommended for production deployments of OpenWhisk.

 If you used a self-signed certificate, you will need to invoke `wsk` with the `-i` command line argument to bypass certificate checking.